-Q: How does the new law impact teachers hired before its passage who are already in the process of earning tenure under the previous law?
+Q: How does the law impact teachers or principals hired before its passage who were already in the process of earning tenure under the previous law?

-A: Any teacher hired before the August 6, 2012 signing of the tenure bill is grandfathered in to the previous 3-year tenure-granting process.
+A: Any teacher or principal hired before the August 6, 2012 signing of the tenure bill is grandfathered in to the previous 3-year tenure-granting process.

-Q: How will the arbitration process be expedited as a result of the new law?
+Q: How is the arbitration process expedited as a result of the law?

 A: There are four grounds for bringing tenure charges (1) inefficiency, (2) incapacity, (3) unbecoming conduct, and (4) other just cause.
 All tenure charges, regardless of the grounds, will go to an arbitrator.
 For charges brought for inefficiency, the arbitrator can only consider the following: (1) whether the evaluation failed to adhere substantially to the evaluation process, including, but not limited to providing an corrective action plan; (2) there is a mistake of fact in the evaluation; (3) the charges would not have been brought but for considerations of political affiliation, nepotism, union activity, discrimination as prohibited by State or federal law, or other conduct prohibited by State or federal law; or (4) the district's actions were arbitrary and capricious.
 Only evaluations conducted in accordance with the rubric adopted by the Board and approved by the Commissioner may be used to bring a charge of inefficiency under this section.

-Q: How will the permanent arbitration panel be formed and assigned?
+Q: How is the permanent arbitration panel formed and assigned?

-A: The Commissioner of Education will maintain a panel of 25 permanent arbitrators.
+A: The Commissioner of Education maintains a panel of 25 permanent arbitrators.
 Of the 25,

-- Nine will be designated by the New Jersey School Boards Association
+- Nine are designated by the New Jersey School Boards Association

-- Eight will be designated by the New Jersey Education Association
+- Eight are designated by the New Jersey Education Association

-- Five will be designated by the New Jersey Principals and Supervisors Association
+- Five are designated by the New Jersey Principals and Supervisors Association

-- Three will be designated by the American Federation of Teachers
+- Three are designated by the American Federation of Teachers

-The arbitrators will have knowledge and experience in the school employment sector.
+The arbitrators are required to have knowledge and experience in the school employment sector.
 The commissioner will inform the appropriate designating entity when a vacancy exists, and if that entity does not appoint an arbitrator within 30 days, the commissioner will designate one to fill that vacancy.
 Arbitrators on the permanent panel will be assigned by the commissioner randomly to hear cases.

 Q: Does the law allow evaluation information to be made available to the public?